🌅 Building Semantic Search for 100k+ Creative Assets

 Why Vertex AI

-- • Same embedding space for text and images
+- • Shared embedding space for text and images

 - • Predictable latency